Beware of Pickpockets: A Practical Attack against Blocking Cards: Attack Evaluation

 \subsection{Setup}

-Our experimental setup is shown in Figure~\ref{fig:setup}: the reader and antenna are connected to our laptop, while the GNURadio program is running.
-To simulate a real-world scenario, we assume that the blocking card and the smart card are together in a wallet.
-The distance between the reader and the wallet is about $3.5$cm (this is the maximum distance that allows a reader to interact with a card according to the \ac{nfc} protocol), and the spacing between two wallet pockets is about $2.5$mm.
+Our experimental setup is shown in Figure~\ref{fig:setup}: the reader and antenna are connected to our laptop while the GNURadio program is running.
+Similarly to a real-world scenario\footnote{\href{https://rb.gy/z6v3i}{https://rb.gy/z6v3i}}\vphantom{d}$^{\text{,}}$\footnote{\href{https://rb.gy/tmdl8}{https://rb.gy/tmdl8}}\vphantom{d}$^{\text{,}}$\footnote{\href{https://rb.gy/4a195}{https://rb.gy/4a195}}, we place the blocking and smart card together in a wallet, in adjacent pockets.
+The spacing between the pockets of the wallet we use is $2.5$mm.
+While, according to the standard (Section~\ref{sec:smart_cards}), the reader and the smart card can communicate at a maximum distance of $10$cm, we opt for a distance of $3.5$cm between the reader and the wallet, since this is the maximum range at which the reader and the smart card in the wallet can establish a communication.
+In fact, the wallet generates an attenuation of the signal power.

+To evaluate the effectiveness of the attacker in recovering the smart card's memory content, we write reference data into it.
+We then use such data as ground truth for successive steps.